OKR vs. KPI: Why does your company need performant strategies for measuring productivity and results

 The OKR methodology promoted by Mirro provides objectives that are set at a company level and aligned with both individual and team goals.
 When each team member has a clear understanding of their own purpose and how they can help others achieve their objectives, group projects can function more effectively.

 - Focusing on constant improvement.
 Managers and team members review OKR results on a weekly basis to track progress and also identify the difficulties that may prevent goal achievement.
-This routine helps to keep everyone’s attention on the main objectives, as well as ensuring that they can get help whenever they need it.
-The OKR methodology also recommends setting ambitious targets – if the goals seem too easy, then they are probably requiring adjustment and a much more ambitious performance management plan.
+This routine helps to keep everyone's attention on the main objectives, as well as ensuring that they can get help whenever they need it.
+The OKR methodology also recommends setting ambitious targets - if the goals seem too easy, they probably require adjustment and a much more ambitious performance management plan.

 Photo sources: Shutterstock.com, Pexels.com;